haberdashPI/Weber.jl/README.md

 There is also an `addbreak_every` primitive that adds a break every N trials, and `levitt_adapter` and `bayesian_adapter` which can be used to create trials with stimuli that adjust adaptively adjust based on the participant's responses.
-The adapter's usage is demosntrated in the example file `freq2afc.jl`.
-At the present moment the bayesian adapter's default priors are not well optimized, so it is recommended that you use `levitt_adpater`.
+The adapter's usage is demonstrated in the example file `freq2afc.jl`.
+At the present moment the bayesian adapter's default priors are not well optimized, so it is recommended that you use `levitt_adapter`.

 # Status